-For the complete list of NTP authentication requirements and guidelines, see Prerequisites and Guidelines.
+For the complete list of NTP authentication requirements and guidelines, see Prerequisites and guidelines for all enabled services.

 f) Click +Add NTP Host Name/IP Address to add one or more NTP servers.

 In the additional fields, provide the following information: